RoberAgro/AxialOpt/README.md

 ## How to cite AxialOpt?
-If you want to cite AxialOpt in a scientific publication, please refer to the [Zenodo repository](#2) using its DOI (permanent link)
+If you want to cite AxialOpt in a scientific publication, please refer to the [Zenodo repository](#2) listed in the references below and use the DOI (permanent link).

 ## References